 Specifying the model: language/API

-users write in some existing programming language and call the framework’s
+write in some existing programming language and call the framework’s functions and

 The main question here is what language you think is best for users to specify models in: any sufficiently popular host language (such as Python) will reduce the learning curve for users and make the framework easier to develop and maintain, but a creating your own language allows you to introduce helpful abstractions for your framework’s particular use case (as Stan does, for example).